figarotester/ReactRestClient/Readme.md

-# Project to provide a drop-in rplacement for Postman
+# Project to provide a drop-in replacement for Postman

 ## Goals
 ### Key features on Postman (must have)